kizniche/Mycodo/docs/Functions.md

 When outputting a duty cycle, Duty Cycle = (Control_Variable / Period) * 100

+!!! note
-Note: Control_Variable = P_Output + I_Output + D_Output.
+    Control_Variable = P_Output + I_Output + D_Output.
 Duty cycle is limited within the 0 - 100 % range and the set Min Duty Cycle and Max Duty Cycle.
 Duration is limited by the set Min On Duration and Max On Duration.

 ### PID Tuning